slang-legacy/path/README.md

-#PATH (pre-alpha)
+# PATH
-##Update
+## Update
-Right now, this project is dead... it never even made it past `pre-alpha`.
-I've moved on to working on a much nicer templating language called [semantic-jade](https://github.com/slang800/semantic-jade).
-Since semantic-jade accomplishes almost everything that I wanted PATH for (and more), I don't think I'll continue working on this project.
+This project is dead... it never even made it past `pre-alpha`.
+I've moved on to working on a much nicer templating language called [jade](https://github.com/pugjs/pug).

 Also, I don't really use PHP much anymore.
 It turns out that Python is a **much** better languge to work in.
 CoffeeScript is a joy to program with too.